csae1152/TutorialsAroundUsingGit/README.md

 # TutorialsAroundUsingGit

-How to synchronize your OpenShift Git repo with your GitHub account.
+How to synchronize your OpenShift Git repo with your GitHub account:

+1. Open the GitHub repo view in your IDE.